Best Running Shoes for Heel Pain in 2018

-The Adidas Energy Boost is designed to take the majority of energy from your stride and use the specially formulated gel cushioning to propel you forward.
-This shoe works best when you’re running at moderate speeds, but it can keep up when you break into a sprint.
-The outsoles and midsoles are made of hardened rubber designed to absorb your weight.
+The Adidas Ultraboost is designed to take the majority of energy from your stride and use the specially formulated Boost cushioning to propel you forward.
+This shoe works best when you’re running at moderate speeds, but it can keep up when you pick up the pace.

 - Efficient ride

 The only downsides to this shoe are the weight and price.
-It can be too heavy to run a full-speed race, so it’s better to use for casual practice.
+It can be too heavy to run a short race, so it’s better to use for training and long runs.

 Saucony Redeemer ISO 2

-If comfort rather than raw performance is your priority in a running shoe, the Saucony Redeemer ISO is your best bet.
-It includes a sock-like upper that offers your ankles and legs plenty of support.
+The Redeemer includes a sock-like upper that offers your ankles and legs plenty of support.
 Without proper support, it’s easy to roll your ankle and cause injury.
 The shoe is versatile enough to be a casual walking shoe or one used for running.

 - Ankle Support